Definition and Prevalence

 - Conditions affecting gastrointestinal motility, including constipation, previous surgery, gastroparesis, or autonomic failure

 - Medication and treatment side effects, including opioids and other drugs, chemotherapy, and radiotherapy

 - Inappropriate presentation of food.

-- There are no widely accepted assessment tools for nausea and vomiting, particularly for research.
+There are no widely accepted assessment tools for nausea and vomiting in palliative care, particularly for research.
 Nausea must be self-assessed by patients, whereas vomiting can be monitored objectively.
 Nausea is routinely assessed in Australian palliative care services using Symptom Assessment Scores (SAS) which is part of the PCOC dataset.

 - A multisite randomised controlled trial studying antiemetics in palliative care is underway in Australia.
 It will firstly test whether prescribing according to clinical guidelines based on the presumed mechanism of nausea is effective, and secondly for patients with refractory nausea, will compare methotrimeprazine (levomepromazine) with either ondansetron or best supportive care using other antiemetics.